 The first time I heard about this album was a mention in the book The Jazz Loft Project, which noted Monk rehearsing at Overton’s loft, located in the same building where photographer and jazz buff W. Eugene Smith lived.
 Smith recorded rehearsals — excerpts are heard on this podcast.

 All things considered, At Town Hall can count itself among Monk’s best albums.
-In a way, it foreshadows some of the ways avant garde jazz would continue to experiment with large bands in the coming decade (The Jazz Composer’s Orchestra, etc.).
+In a sense, it foreshadows some of the ways avant garde jazz would continue to experiment with large bands in the coming decade (The Jazz Composer’s Orchestra, etc.).
 Big Band and Quartet in Concert would reprise the style of this album a few years later, with Overton again arranging.

 Link to an article by Timothy Bryar: